Check out these great resources:

 The suggestions in this checklist are designed to help you optimize your wireless connections on your Google Fiber Network.

 This is an excellent resource that advises communities for how to improve their local Internet connectivity.

-This Broadband Adoption Toolkit, developed by the National Telecommunications and Information Administration (NTIA), draws on the experiences of the recipients of grants from the Broadband Technology Opportunities Progra (BTOP).
+Using Partnerships to Power a Smart City: A Toolkit for Local Communities.
+This Broadband Adoption Toolkit, developed by the National Telecommunications and Information Administration (NTIA), draws on the experiences of the recipients of grants from the Broadband Technology Opportunities Program (BTOP).

 Broadband Strategies Toolkit

 The Broadband Strategies Toolkit is a guide for policymakers, regulators, and other relevant stakeholders as they address issues related to broadband development.

 Virginia's Office of Telework Promotion and Broadband Assistance has developed a 5 step guide for how to bring broadband to communities.

 This resource was put together by the Federal Reserve Bank of Dallas to provide financial institutions an understanding of how broadband is an integral part of community development and can be funded through their community reinvestment act (CRA) obligations.
 For communities who are thinking of looking to a bank for financial assistance in their broadband project-- this resource is an excellent starting point for that conversation!